 - Don't wear anything tight on the way over.
-It can take over an hour for elastic lines to fade.
 This includes socks and jeans!
-This avoids elastic lines on your skin.
+This avoids elastic lines.
 You can bring lingerie for the warm-up shoot, but don't wear it until we're ready to use it.

 - Bring a government-issued photo ID that shows your date of birth (Driver's license, passport, military ID, etc.) Bring a second form of ID (Other photo ID, birth certificate, student ID, etc.)

-- Moisturize feet, elbows, hands, anywhere that could get dry -- you'd be surprised the difference small details make.
+- If needed, moisturize feet, elbows, hands, anywhere that could get dry.

 - Navigation: Get in touch if you're lost, don't be embarrassed, just ask.

 - Please let me know ASAP if you're going to be late or can't make it, please don't be a no-show without saying.